lilswapnil/BookScraper/README.md

 ## Example: Scraping `books.toscrape.com`

-This guide walks through the process of creating a spider that extracts book information from all pages of [books.toscrape.com](http://books.toscrape.com/).
+This guide walks through the process of creating a spider that extracts detailed book information by first crawling the catalogue and then following the link for each book.

 ### 1. Create the Spider